Wildfire Fighter Training Program

 • Eye protection with side shields

-• High visibility apparel
+• High visibility shirt or vest

 Program Format